Quantum synchronization of qubits via dynamical Casimir effect: Introduction

 \section{Introduction}

-According to quantum field theory, real particles are generated due to the vacuum fluctuation.
-In 1970, Moore predicted that photons are generated from the vacuum by an accelerated mirror~\cite{moore1970quantum}, which is now referred to as the dynamical Casimir effect~(DCE)~\cite{Dodonov2020fifty}.
-Importantly, the observable manifestation of photon production through the DCE requires the mirror to move at relativistic speeds.
-However, attaining such substantial speeds for a massive mirror is an extremely challenging task~\cite{PhysRevLett.96.200402, Dodonov2020fifty}.
-Consequently, researchers have redirected their endeavors towards alternative methods that circumvent this challenging requirement, namely the manipulation of the field boundary conditions by effective motion, which has become the mainstream approach for observing the DCE~\cite{Yablonovitch1989, Dezael_2010, wilson2011observation, DCE-in-Josephson, Faccio_2011, vezzoli2019optical}.
+Modern quantum field theory posits that real particles are generated due to vacuum fluctuations.
+In 1970, Moore predicted that photons are generated from the vacuum by an accelerated mirror~\cite{moore1970quantum}, and this phenomenon is now known as the dynamical Casimir effect~(DCE)~\cite{Dodonov2020fifty}.
+Importantly, the observable manifestation of photon production through the DCE requires the movement of the mirror at relativistic speeds.
+However, it is highly challenging to achieve such substantial speeds for a massive mirror~\cite{PhysRevLett.96.200402, Dodonov2020fifty}.
+Therefore, researchers have redirected their endeavors toward alternative methods that circumvent this challenging requirement, namely the manipulation of the field boundary conditions by effective motion, which has become the mainstream approach for observing the DCE~\cite{Yablonovitch1989, Dezael_2010, wilson2011observation, DCE-in-Josephson, Faccio_2011, vezzoli2019optical}.

 In the late 2000s and early 2010s, a pragmatic experimental configuration leveraging superconducting microwave circuits came to the fore~\cite{PhysRevLett.103.147003, dce_microwave_circuits, PhysRevA.87.043804}.
 This watershed development signified a pivotal milestone in the empirical investigation of the DCE.
-Notably, the first-ever observation of the DCE has been made using a coplanar waveguide terminated by a superconducting quantum interference device (SQUID)~\cite{wilson2011observation}.
+Notably, the first-ever observation of the DCE has been made using a coplanar waveguide terminated at one end by a superconducting quantum interference device (SQUID)~\cite{wilson2011observation}.
 This groundbreaking experimental result has motivated researchers to investigate potential applications of the DCE.
-Some studies have suggested that the DCE is useful for entanglement generation~\cite{PhysRevLett.124.140503, felicetti2014dynamical, PhysRevA.99.052328, DCE2022,Entangling_polaritons} and the Gaussian boson sampling~\cite{bosonsampling}.
-These investigations posit that the DCE can serve as a valuable resource for exploring novel possibilities in quantum technology.
+Several studies have demonstrated the application of DCE in entanglement generation~\cite{PhysRevLett.124.140503, felicetti2014dynamical, PhysRevA.99.052328, DCE2022,Entangling_polaritons} and the Gaussian boson sampling~\cite{bosonsampling}.
+These studies suggest that the DCE can serve as a valuable resource for quantum technologies.